luke-h1/airbnb-clone/README.md

 This project is made up of 1 area that is managed by using <a href='https://lerna.js.org/' target="_blank">Lerna</a>

-* frontend - Next.js frontend / Prisma + TypegrapQL backend
+* frontend - Next.js frontend / Prisma + TypegraphQL backend

 ### Features
 * CRUD listing